Azure/missionlz/docs/deployment-guide-terraform.md

 1. The deployment will begin.
 These commands will deploy all of the resources that make up Mission LZ.
 Deployment could take up to 45 minutes.

-If you'd like to deploy from Terraform over-and-over again with the same resource names and environment values, follow the docs on using [Terraform Destroy](#Terraform-destroy) to clean-up your environment.

 ### Apply Complete

 When it's complete, you'll see some output values that will be necessary if you want to stand up new spoke, or Tier 3, networks: